TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 19/Leviticus 19.11.md

 ---

-Ye shall not steal; neither shall ye deal falsely, nor lie one to another.
+"'You shall not steal. "'You shall not lie. "'You shall not deceive one another.